Hiimus/arca_bookstore/README.md

 - Create a book store site where the user can browse books and other related products with ease.
 ## User Journey

-Note: for the user journey I have chose desktop view.
+Note: for the user journey I have chosen desktop view.
 ### Home

 - When accessing this website, the user will see a navbar on the top where they can search for products, check the shopping bag, view the profile account or navigate through all the other pages the store provides.